penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

    is zabbix.
 If you are using PostgreSQL, you will also need to provide the schema name, which is zabbix_server in our case.
-4. `Enter the Database User`: Input the database user created for the web front-end, such as zabbix-web.
+4. `Enter the Database User`: Input the database user created for the web front-end, remember in our basic installation guide we created 2 users zabbix-web and zabbix-srv.
+   One for the frontend and the other one for our zabbix server so here we will use the user `zabbix-web`.
 Enter the corresponding password for this user.

 Ensure that the `Database TLS encryption` option is not selected, and then click `Next step` to proceed.